timoh6/TCrypto/README.markdown

     $ cd /path/to/TCrypto/bin
     $ php keytool

+Make sure the right keyfile is selected (if necessary, change keyfile) and select option 1 "Add new keys".

 To remove inactive keys, run Keytool and select option 2 "Remove inactive keys".
 You should always remove inactive keys before you add new keys.
 This is because inactive keys are determined comparing the (current) primary key timestamp and key